Damola0204/SE-assignment2/README.md

 Two issues were created to track project tasks:

-Add detailed project documentation (assigned to Damola)
+Add detailed project documentation (assigned to Adedamola Adeyemo)

-Update reflection PDF and verify repository link (assigned to a classmate)
+Update reflection PDF and verify repository link (assigned to a Emmanuel Ali)

 ##  Author